SSS Monthly Contribution in 2024: Table, Calculation, Benefits & Payment Guide

 A non-working Spouse member is also a voluntary member and, therefore, uses the same formula to compute their total contribution as other members.
 The only difference is that their monthly salary credit is based on 50% of their working spouse’s MSC.

-Household Employers and Kasambahays
+Household employers and kasambahays

 Furthermore, the formulas used for the computation of the TMC for kasambahays and their employers are the same formulas used for Regular Employers and Employees.
 However, the TMC of a Kasambahay whose monthly income falls below ₱5,000 is paid solely by their household employer.